 All of our tables are available to the public.
-Please go to the left-hand menu on any page and under "Tables" click on DIA, SPY, and QQQ.
+Please go to the Performance page.
+On this page, you will find all the trading signals used through the years.
 The system has been back-tested using data from years 2000 and the 1st 1/2 of 2001.
 We went live in July 2001.
-The system has done quite well ever since we went live and continues to beat the market.
-The effectiveness of our system has been made available in our performance summary chart.
-Our weekly stock picks (as a bonus) have also been doing well, but that is not the main intent of the web site.
+The system has done quite well ever since we went live and continues to outperform the market.

 - Does your company also trade the index stocks?